Taking Part in Our Clinical Trials

 • You have a certain type of cancer.

-• Your own cells have a specific protein that the SPEAR T-cells need to help them recognize the cancer cells.
+• Your own cells have a specific protein that our T-cells need to help them recognize the cancer cells.
 This is detected by a blood test.

 What Will Happen If You Take Part in One of Our Clinical Trials?